April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 A reliable way to start

-If you are teaching your body a new pattern, shorter is often better.
+If you’re teaching the body a new pattern, shorter is often better.
 Five careful rounds will do more than ten strained ones.
 If dizziness, air hunger, or agitation shows up, make the breath smaller and return to a natural pace between rounds.

 The Science Behind the Calm

-There’s a reason this breath feels different from “just taking a deep breath.”
-The sequence and pace matter.
+This breath feels different from “just taking a deep breath.”
+Sequence and pace matter.

 What your nervous system is doing

-Fast, shallow breathing usually travels with a sympathetic state.
-That’s the branch of the nervous system associated with fight, flight, and bracing.
-Slow, deliberate breathing helps shift the body toward parasympathetic activity, the state linked with rest, digestion, and recovery.
+Fast, shallow breathing usually travels with sympathetic activation, the branch associated with fight, flight, and bracing.
+Slow, deliberate breathing helps shift toward parasympathetic activity, linked with rest, digestion, and recovery.
+That shift shows up in measurable physiology: a 2009 randomized controlled trial found that slow pranayama breathing, which mirrors Dirga Pranayama mechanics, produced reductions in systolic and diastolic blood pressure in people with stage 1 hypertension over three months1.

 Why slower usually works better